21 Shower Remodel Pitfalls to Avoid – Advice from a Pro

 In this post, I’ll give you important info, strategies and suggestions to solve almost every sticky issue that you WILL run into during your shower remodel planning and execution.

 Hi, this is Steve from SKG Renovations (Steve’s bio).
-This wealth of actionable info about shower remodel problems (and solutions) comes from my 15+ years of bathroom remodelling experience.
+This wealth of actionable info about shower installation problems (and solutions) comes from my 15+ years of bathroom remodelling experience.

 So lets get into it shall we?